jacech67/lovestrap/README.md

 > The only official places to download Lovestrap are this GitHub repository and [discord.gg/soarr](discord.gg/soarr).
 Any other websites offering downloads or claiming to be us are not owned by us.

 > [!IMPORTANT]
-> Lovestrap is not under active development anymore.
-Any issues or pull requests opened may take a while to get a response.
+> Lovestrap is under active development.
+Please make a ticket in the discord if you have any issues!

 <p align="center">
     <img src="Images/Lovestrap-full-dark.png#gh-dark-mode-only" width="200">